NinaQuik/bikesharing/README.md

  - Show the length of time that bikes are checked out for all riders and genders
  - Show the number of bike trips for all riders and genders for each hour of each day of the week
- - Show the number of bike trips for each type of user and gender for each day of the week.
+ - Show the number of bike trips for each type of user and gender for each day of the week
- - Map the most popular starting and ending locations in NYC for bike share rides.
+ - Map the most popular starting and ending locations for bike trips in NYC
+ -
 ### Tools:
 Tableau Public,
 Python 3.7.11,